tommyettinger/anim8-gdx/README.md

 because that version includes at least an attempt at gamma-correcting the images, and earlier versions did not.
 That means 0.5.0 should usually have closer lightness in the dither to what the original image had, relative to earlier anim8-gdx versions.
 History from ancient versions of anim8-gdx has been removed from this section for clarity.

+If you don't know what dither to use, the main choices are between some type of error-diffusion dither, or some type of ordered dither.
+Ordered dithers tend to have fewer noticeable artifacts in animations, while error-diffusion tends to look a lot better for non-animated images, especially those with lots of colors.

+The highest-quality ordered dither here is also one of the first implemented here, PATTERN, but PATTERN dither is quite slow relative to any other dither here.
+The next-best ordered dither options are probably GOURD (which is similar to PATTERN in how it looks, but does less work improving gradients and so is faster) and MARTEN (which is completely unrelated to GOURD, and uses a non-grid-based pattern instead of the grids PATTERN and GOURD use).
+Anything except PATTERN should be about the same speed in this library... but PATTERN is unusually, and often noticeably, slower.
+BANTER can sometimes look very good for specific input images, especially if you adjust the dither strength.

+For error-diffusion dithers, WREN is the default if no algorithm is specified, and it's a well-rounded mix of standard error-diffusion with a few subtle noise patterns to break up artifacts from its diffusion algorithm.
+If the introduced noise is a problem, BURKES dither doesn't introduce noise and tends to look rather good, while SEASIDE is like BURKES plus some noise, but is calibrated differently for large and small palettes, incorporating less noise for larger palettes than small ones.
+Most other error-diffusion dithers here can be replaced by one of those three mentioned dithers, but if you are fine with lots of artifacts and want better color appearance at a distance, then WOVEN dither can be an improvement on any of the other types (sometimes).

+Earlier dithers like
+DIFFUSION, SCATTER, NEUE, DODGY, OVERBOARD, and OCEANIC here are mostly obsolete because the newer types either implement a known algorithm more effectively (DIFFUSION isn't the most faithful Floyd-Steinberg implementation, but BURKES is faithful), or are evolutions on the same strategies used in earlier attempts to incorporate noise into error-diffusion techniques.
+OVERBOARD is like WREN but is too noisy usually; OCEANIC is like SEASIDE but has more noticeable linear artifacts (though it handles lightness changes better), while SCATTER, NEUE, and DODGY are all essentially worse precursors to WREN's type of algorithm.

+For aesthetic reasons meant to evoke "retro" hardware limits, you may want LOAF or NONE as a choice of algorithm.
+LOAF barely dithers at all, and adds some checkerboard noise if it can't use a flat zone of one color.
+NONE doesn't dither at all, which can look quite bad for small palettes but usually is somewhat acceptable for larger ones, especially in animations.

   - NONE
     - No dither.
 Solid blocks of color only.
 Often looks bad unless the original image had few colors.